jessamynsmith/angular-google-maps-example/README.md

 # angular-google-maps-example

-Example of using angular-google-maps to display data from an API
+Example of using angular-google-maps to display data from an API.

 View the running app on [Heroku](https://angular-google-maps-example.herokuapp.com/)